austinstewartmsda-stack/Medical-Readmissions/README.md

 [https://www.youtube.com/watch?v=o-eP6E2yGG8](https://www.youtube.com/watch?v=o-eP6E2yGG8)

----

 ## Tools I used

 I used Excel for building charts and analysis.

 I used Tableau for making dashboards.

-I used PowerPoint for visual design.

 I used SQL for data analysis and querying.

----

 ## SQL Analysis Layer

 I built a set of SQL views to support everything in the dashboard.

 Instead of writing one large query, I broke the logic into smaller pieces so I can reuse them and understand exactly what each part is doing.

----

 ## Trend Analysis